-1. Check the damage.
+1) Check for damage.
 Do not use the method if the crop is not being seriously attacked.
 If there are only a few pest insects, then there is a balance between insects that eat plants and insects that eat insects.
-Do not upset this balance
+Do not upset this balance.

-2. Identify the pest insect.
+2) Identify the pest insect.
 If the crop is being attacked by a pest, identify which insects are doing the damage.
 It is important not to kill insects that are not major pests.
-They provide food for insect-eating insects, birds and animals.
+They provide food for insect-eating insects, birds, and animals.

-3. Collect the pest insects.
-Collect as many insects as can be found in 15 minutes or at least 100 insects of each type for every 5 hectares (121⁄2 acres).
-Protect the insects from the sun, they will not make a good bug spray if they die before being ground up.
+3) Collect the pest insects.
+Collect as many insects as can be found in 15 minutes or at least 100 insects of each type for every five hectares (121⁄2 acres).
+Protect the insects from the sun; they will not make a good bug spray if they die before being ground up.

-4. Put the insects in a blender.
-Cover the insects with a cup or two of rain water, or boiled water that has been allowed to cool.
-The volume ratio should be about 1/3 insects to 2/3 water.
+4) Put the insects in a blender.
+Cover the insects with a cup of two of rain water or boiled water that has been allowed to cool.
+The volume ratio should be about one third insects to two thirds water.
 Run the blender at high speed until the solution is all liquid.
 This should take about one minute.

-5. Strain the solution through a clean rag or towel.
-This will prevent the sprayer from becoming clogged.
+5) Strain the solution through cheese cloth, a paper filter, a clean rag, or towel.
+This will prevent the sprayer from becoming clogged with small insect parts.

-6. Dilute the concentrate solution.
+6) Dilute the concentrate solution.
 For gardens, use a small hand sprayer, the degree of dilution is not critical.
-Dilute 1/4 cup of concentrate with one or more cups of rain water, or boiled water that has been cooled.
+Dilute one quarter cup of concentrate with one or more cups of rain water or boiled water that has been cooled.
 Freeze, do not just refrigerate, the rest of the concentrate in small batches in case repeat sprayings are necessary.

-For farms, a dilution as weak as 1 ounce (30 milliliters) of concentrate in about 100 gallons (378 liters) of rain water has worked.
-(Corn syrup or other sugars that dissolve easily in water can be added to the solution to help the spray stick to plants.
+For farms, a dilution as weak as one ounce (30 milliliters) of concentrate in about 100 gallons (378 liters) of rain water has worked.
+(Liquid soap, corn syrup, or other sugars that dissolve easily in water can be added to the solution to help the spray stick to plants.)

-7. Spray the crops with the diluted concentrate.
+7) Spray the crops with the diluted concentrate.
 Use a standard insecticide sprayer to spray bioinsecticides.
-Spray both sides of the leaves and spray the stems too.
+Spray both sides of the leaves and spray the stems, too.
 If a rain occurs soon after spraying, repeat with the solution that was frozen or make a new batch.
 Even if it does not rain, it is not unusual for repeat sprayings to be necessary.

-8. Check the plants before spraying, in a few hours after spraying, one day, and one week later to see what is happening to the pest insects.
-Some effects may not show up until a few days or weeks after spraying, depending on the type of insect disease or parasite that is in the bug juice, so keep watching.
+8) Check the plants before spraying, in a few hours after spraying, one day, three days, and one week later to see what is happening to the pest insects.
+Some effects may not show up until a few days or weeks after spraying, depending on the type or types of insect disease or parasite that is in the bug juice; so keep watching.